roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Log management/Collect log files by using Log Service.md

 This topic describes how to use Log Service to collect stdout files and log files from containers in serverless Kubernetes \(ASK\) clusters.

 An ASK cluster is created.
-For more information, see [t16481.md\#](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Create an ASK cluster.md).
+For more information, see [Create an ASK cluster](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Create an ASK cluster.md).

 ## Configure log collection by using YAML templates

+1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).

+2. In the left-side navigation pane of the ACK console, click **Clusters**.

+3. On the Clusters page, click the name of a cluster or click **Details** in the **Actions** column.

+4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

-1. On the **Deployments** page, click **Create from YAML** in the upper-right corner.
+5. On the **Deployments** page, click **Create from YAML** in the upper-right corner.

-2. Create a custom template and copy the following code block into the template.
+6. Create a custom template and copy the following code block into the template.

     The syntax of the YAML template is the same as that of Kubernetes.
 Log files are collected based on the environment variables that are specified in the env section.
 To collect log files, you must also specify the volumeMounts and volumes parameters.
 The following is an example of a Deployment for collecting log files: